Shinyu-Mao/Shinyu-Mao.github.io/_pages/about.md

 ## Services

-I serve as a reviewer/PC member for the following conferences:
+I serve as a reviewer/PC member for the following conferences/journals:

 - ACM ICTIR 2023
+- Patterns

 ## Publications